project802/led-sectional/README.md

 * Open the .ino project in this repository.
 * Upload the project

-If you have a successful upload, you can get started with your customizations.
+If you have a successful upload, you can get started with your customizations and hardware installation.

+## NodeMCU Wiring Configuration
+* WS2812
+  * +5V to a supply such as the VIN pin
+  * Data pin (DIN) to D4
+  * GND to GND
+* TSL2561
+  * VIN to +3.3V
+  * GND to GND
+  * SDA to D2
+  * SCL to D1